makerdao/community/faqs/dai.md

 Dai is a fully collateral-backed currency whose value is kept stable relative to the US Dollar through a series of aligned financial incentives.

 The currency lives completely on the blockchain; its stability is unmediated by any locality, and its solvency does not rely on any trusted counterparties.
-All circulating Dai are backed by a surplus of collateral that has been escrowed into audited and publicly viewable Ethereum smart contracts.
+All circulating Dai are backed by a surplus of collateral that has been escrowed into audited and publicly viewable [Ethereum](https://ethereum.org) smart contracts.

 Once generated, Dai can be used in the same manner as any other cryptocurrency.
-It can be freely sent to others, used as payments for goods and services, or be held as a hedge against market volatility.
+It can be freely sent to others, used as [payments for goods and services](https://awesome.makerdao.com#spend-your-dai), or be held as a hedge against market volatility.

 ## Why would I want to use Dai?

 Dai represents a price-predictable, low-volatility unit of account.
-DAI can facilitate a wide range of financial activities that have previously been hampered by market speculation and instability.
+Dai can facilitate a wide range of financial activities that have previously been hampered by market speculation and instability.

 A decentralized digital economy needs stability in order to function.
 The Dai stablecoin represents a fundamentally new solution to this problem making it suitable for a wide range of financial activities.

-**Hedging**: During periods of high market instability DAI offers a safe harbor to store value without having to exit the crypto ecosystem.
+**Hedging**: During periods of high market instability Dai offers a safe harbor to store value without having to exit the crypto ecosystem.
 Large holders of cryptocurrencies, such as hedge funds, foundations, or companies that have recently held a token generating event, may wish to convert their assets into a currency that is insulated from volatility.

 **Decentralized exchanges**: Decentralized exchanges are frequently unable to provide fiat off-ramps.
 Dai allows its users to trade their assets for a low volatility currency that tracks the value of the USD.